kmlasharma/WildCards/README.md

 * Starting context:
    * You are in the container having run `docker-compose run project`, and have run `app`
 * Testing instructions:
-   * Hit enter at the prompt to select the default PML file
+   * Hit enter at the prompt to select the default PML file, which is `test.pml`.
+   * This will display the drugs in that process.
+   * Files that have drugs in them include `test.pml` and `multi_drugs.pml`.
+They will be displayed as shown.
+   * Files that have no drugs include `no_drugs.pml` and `no_subtasks.pml`.
+These files will be parsed and will show no drugs in them.
+   * Drugs are encoded in stringified JSON format within the script tag of an action.
+The results of this step can be changed by changing the script tags of actions in the pml files and rerunning this test.

 ![](http://imgur.com/GUBevCH.png)